Epoxy adhesive – the most used industrial adhesive

 - Marine: as epoxies form watertight bonds and are resistant to salt water, they are ideal for marine environments.

 - Construction: epoxy adhesive is also used in construction for example for repairing floors and tiles.
 The adhesives are resistant against the elements and therefore, suitable also for outdoor applications.
+Next to being an industrial adhesive, construction epoxy adhesive is also popular among DIYers.

 Find the epoxy adhesive that is a perfect match to your project